CatTail/awesome-cattail/Readme.md

 [The Witcher 3](http://thewitcher.com/en/witcher3)

->  The game is based on the novel series of [the same name](https://en.wikipedia.org/wiki/The_Witcher) by Polish author [Andrzej Sapkowski](https://en.wikipedia.org/wiki/Andrzej_Sapkowski).[[4\]](https://en.wikipedia.org/wiki/The_Witcher_(video_game)#cite_note-ign1-4) *The Witcher* takes place in a [medieval](https://en.wikipedia.org/wiki/Medieval) [fantasy](https://en.wikipedia.org/wiki/Fantasy)world and follows the story of [Geralt](https://en.wikipedia.org/wiki/Geralt_of_Rivia), one of a few remaining Witchers – traveling monster hunters for hire who have supernatural powers.
-The game's system of "moral choices" as part of the storyline was noted for its time-delayed consequences and lack of black-and-white morality.
+> The game is based on the novel series of the same name by Polish author Andrzej Sapkowski. *The Witcher* takes place in a medieval fantasyworld and follows the story of Geralt, one of a few remaining Witchers – traveling monster hunters for hire who have supernatural powers.
+The game's system of "moral choices" as part of the storyline was noted for its time-delayed consequences and lack of black-and-white morality. - Wikipedia

 ## Tips